cleancoderscollaborative/mastermind/README.md

 You should name the branch as \<your GitHub username\>-\<main\>.
 1. In the new repository, click the Code button, select the Codespaces tab, and create a new Codespace on *your development branch*.
-1. A new Docker container will be created at GitHub with a random name like "Jelly-Bean".
+1. A new Docker container will be created at GitHub with a random name like "solid-sniffle-6pp459r6j53qg6".
 1. A copy of VSCode will be launched as a single-page application in your browser, and will be connected to the Docker container where the project will be developed.
+1. Wait for the last command to run in the terminal panel at the screen bottom (your username will be different):
+    ```
+    . ./.devcontainer/postAttachCommand.sh
+    @jmussman ➜ /workspaces/mastermind (main) $ . ./.devcontainer/postAttachCommand.sh
+    ```
 1. On the toolbar click the run-debug icon ![Run-Debug](./.assets/run-debug.png)
 1. At the top right of the panel select and launch the configuration *Hello, World!*: